USER-CONP/lammps/README.md

 Specific examples on how to use this code be found in the directory "./examples/USER/conp/".

-In order to install the package with cmake use "cmake -D PKG_USER-CONP=yes ." and make sure the KSPACE package is installed.
-A traditional make with "make-yes user-conp" requires that the linalg library is previously build.
-The linalg library is found in lib/linalg.
+In order to install the package with cmake use "cmake -D PKG_USER-CONP=yes". and make sure the KSPACE package is installed.
+A traditional make with "make-yes user-conp" requires that the linalg library was previously build.
+The linalg library is found in "./lib/linalg".
 See the readme therein for more details on how to compile it.

 More information on this specific implementation can be found under: